evr9-aber/evr9-aber.github.io/_posts/2025-04-04-frontend-backend-connection.md

-## Process connecting the frontend and backend
+## Rewriting code to connect the frontend and backend

 * It is good practice to have the frontend and backend in separate python files.
 * For best use it makes sense to make the backend as a class so that you can import it and call the functions as button presses on the frontend.